minorcell/goxpress/README.md

 ## Why goxpress?

-To be honest, the Go ecosystem already has tons of excellent web frameworks like Gin, Fiber, Echo, and others.
-They're all mature and have rich ecosystems.
-So why do we need another one?
-Is this just reinventing the wheel?
-Well, I think we can look at a few points that motivated me initially:
+In fact, the Go ecosystem already has many excellent and mature web frameworks such as Gin, Fiber, Echo, and others, all of which enjoy broad community support and rich ecosystem resources.
+So why do we still need another framework — goxpress?
+Is it just another case of “reinventing the wheel”?

-- **Embrace Go's "less is more" philosophy with the simplest API**: On one hand, you can develop rapidly with zero configuration - just three lines of code for a basic web service.
-On the other hand, a simple API means incredible flexibility, leaving the coding to developers and rejecting heavy templating.
-- **Inherit Express.js API style**: There are two main considerations here: friendliness for frontend developers transitioning to Go development - honestly, developers familiar with Express can use Goxpress with almost zero learning cost, it's just switching from JavaScript to Go.
-Also, Express itself is excellent enough, and borrowing its design greatly reduces our chances of making mistakes.
-It's like "standing on the shoulders of giants to go further."
-- **Make full use of Go's language features**: Things like high concurrency capabilities, rich standard library support, and type system - features that Express or Node.js simply don't have.
+I believe the answer to this question lies in the following core design principles:

+- ** Adhering to Go’s “less is more” philosophy by providing a minimal API ** goxpress offers a zero-configuration, quick-start development experience.
+You can launch a basic web service with just three lines of code.
+A simple API not only lowers the learning curve but also retains high flexibility, allowing developers to freely control business logic instead of being constrained by over-encapsulation.

+- ** Borrowing Express’s API style to reduce the learning curve ** Choosing a programming style similar to Express is based on two main considerations: first, it is more friendly to front-end developers, especially those familiar with Node.js, enabling an almost painless transition to Go; second, Express itself is a battle-tested framework whose design philosophy is worth learning from.
+Standing on the shoulders of giants lets us move more steadily and further.

+- ** Leveraging Go’s language strengths **
+  goxpress is not simply a “Go version of Express,” but rather an optimization that takes advantage of Go’s language features.
+For example, native high concurrency capabilities, a strong type system, and a stable, powerful standard library — all foundational strengths that the Node.js ecosystem struggles to match.

 ## Features